Topic and comment: Definitions and examples

-In these examples the syntactic subject position (to the left of the verb) is manned by the meaningless expletive ("it" or "there"), whose sole purpose is satisfying the extended projection principle, and is nevertheless necessary.
-In these sentences the topic is never the subject, but is determined pragmatically.
+In those examples, the syntactic subject position (to the left of the verb) is manned by the meaningless expletive ("it" or "there"), whose sole purpose is satisfying the extended projection principle, and is nevertheless necessary.
+In those sentences, the topic is never the subject but is determined pragmatically.
 In all these cases, the whole sentence refers to the comment part.

-The relation between topic/theme and comment/rheme/focus should not be confused with the topic-comment relation in Rhetorical Structure Theory-Discourse Treebank (RST-DT corpus) where it is defined as "a general statement or topic of discussion is introduced, after which a specific remark is made on the statement or topic".
+The relation between topic (theme) and comment (rheme, focus) should not be confused with the topic–comment relation in the Rhetorical Structure Theory Discourse Treebank (RST-DT) corpus, where it is defined as "a general statement or topic of discussion is introduced, after which a specific remark is made on the statement or topic".
 For example: "[As far as the pound goes,] [some traders say a slide toward support at 1.5500 may be a favorable development for the dollar this week.]"